 Newly admitted undergraduates, both first-year and transfer, are advised to contact Undergraduate Admission.
 Returning undergraduate students seeking a leave of absence for the fall should contact the Dean of Students Office.
 International students — especially those in countries affected by travel limitations — should explore immigration and possible local in-country study options through the Reves Center for International Studies.
 Graduate and professional students are encouraged to work directly with their schools or programs.

 William & Mary understands that some faculty and staff members are more vulnerable to COVID-19 infection.
 Employees who belong to a more vulnerable group and have concerns about returning to work should first talk with their supervisors.
-Additional guidance for such cases will be forthcoming from Human Resources.
+Return-to-work plans were approved during summer 2020.